T20 Blast Finals Day: Somerset beat Hampshire in Edgbaston semi-final

 Published

-BBC Local News: Hampshire -- Somerset rally superbly from 79-6 to beat Hampshire by two wickets and reach their first T20 final in 10 years.Full Article
+BBC Local News: Somerset -- Somerset rally superbly from 79-6 to beat Hampshire by two wickets and reach their first T20 final in 10 years.Full Article

 Published

-BBC Local News: Hampshire -- Somerset rally superbly from 79-6 to beat Hampshire by two wickets and reach their first T20 final in 10 years.Full Article
+BBC Local News: Somerset -- Somerset rally superbly from 79-6 to beat Hampshire by two wickets and reach their first T20 final in 10 years.Full Article

 Edgbaston is hosting another T20 Finals Day with Hampshire, Somerset, Kent and Sussex competing to win this year's T20 Blast